Happy Gay Travel

 Bungy jumping got its start right here at the Kawarau Suspension Bridge, outside Queenstown.
 A.J.
 Hackett no longer offers a free jump to anyone who will take the plunge nude; too many people accepted that promotional offer.
 But the 140-foot bungy jump is free for participants in our tour, clothed or naked.

 This evening, a few of us will go out on the town and see what Queenstown has to offer.
-With its adventure activities during the summer and world-class skiing in the winter, there's a lot to look at and plenty of night clubs to visit.
+With its adventure activities during the summer and world-class skiing in the winter, there’s a lot to look at and even quite a few nightspots to visit.
 What an end to an exciting day!

-Queenstown, New Zealand gay tourThis morning is on your own to explore Queenstown.
-A good introduction to the area is the gondola ride to the top of Bob's Peak, 1400 feet above town.
+Queenstown, New Zealand gay tourThis morning is on your own to explore Queenstown with numerable possibilities available, from rafting, jet-boating, or biking, to luxury vineyard tours or local walks.
+Our guide will assist you in reviewing the many options on offer in and around Queenstown and help you decide how to fill this last day of your tour.
+A good introduction to the area is the gondola ride to the top of Bob’s Peak, 1400 feet above town.
 Sip a drink at the restaurant as you watch bungy jumpers hurl themselves from The Ledge, a precarious platform jutting into space, or paragliders sail above the lake.

 Bungy jumping started in Queenstown, and every year some nut in Queenstown comes up with a new adrenaline sport.
 A few of these are activities that we're happy to skip.
 (If you want to roll down the mountain inside a giant inflatable ball called a Zorb, please reserve it yourself.)

 Those who want excitement without sweating today can zoom within inches of jagged overhanging rocks on one of the famed Shotover Jet boats.
-These remarkable boats, powered by jet rather than propeller, can go through water a mere four inches deep, and the pilots take great delight in blasting full speed toward a looming boulder, then turning a full 180-degrees within a single boat length.
-Or take a calmer boat ride: the restored steamship TSS Earnslaw makes several trips across the lake each day
+These remarkable boats, powered by jet rather than a propeller, can go through water a mere four inches deep, and the pilots take great delight in blasting full speed toward a looming boulder, then turning a full 180-degrees within a single boat length.
+Or take a calmer boat ride and add a relaxing few hours of bike riding: grab your coffee and cruise 45-minutes across the lake with a bike, then ride fourteen kilometers along dirt/gravel farm paths, following the lakeshore and stopping for sun, photos, and perhaps a picnic, until you arrive at Walter Peak Station, a fully-restored, historic sheep station.
+Then return to Queenstown from there on the restored steamship TSS Earnslaw, which makes several trips across the lake each day.

-New Zealand gay adventure tour - whitewater raftingIf you're a whitewater fan, this afternoon is a good time for whitewater rafting on Class-III and IV rapids.
-Based on river conditions and water levels, we'll head for one of two nearby rivers.
-The wild and untamed Shotover River takes us through six rapids, then we raft through 800 feet of darkness as we pass through the Oxenbridge Tunnel, an historic diversion tunnel built by goldminers.
-Or we'll raft the Kawarau, the largest commercially rafted river in New Zealand.
+New Zealand gay adventure tour - whitewater raftingIf you’re a whitewater fan, this afternoon is a good time for whitewater rafting on Class-III and IV rapids.
+Depending on river conditions and water levels, you can raft one of two nearby rivers.
+The wild and untamed Shotover River starts with a shuttle over a mountain pass, then along a gold digger’s road built in the 1870s, now somewhat improved – the drive is an adventure itself!
+Once on the beautifully clear river, this rafting trip is more technical than just a river with huge rapids.
+Challenging and unique, you will paddle hard through six series rapids, including pinball alley, then raft through 800 feet of semi-darkness as you pass through the Oxenbridge Tunnel, a historic diversion tunnel built by gold miners.
+Or raft the Kawarau, the largest commercially rafted river in New Zealand.
 Here we pass under the Chard vineyards, and through four sets of rapids.
-We'll paddle under the bungy jumpers on the Kawarau Bridge, culminating in the unforgettable Dog Leg Rapids.
+We’ll paddle under the bungy jumpers on the Kawarau Bridge, culminating in the unforgettable Dog Leg Rapids.
 On the Kawarau, there are sometimes opportunities for cliff jumping, and to swim through smaller rapids.

 This evening, we'll come together and celebrate one last time as we end our two-week vacation together at our closing dinner at one of Queenstown's finest restaurants.